QuillyT/madlibs/README.md

 And there you go!

-* Random will start a game with a random user.
+* The "Random" button will start a game with a random user.
-* Select will open a modal that lists out all the existing users.
+* The "Select" button will open a modal that lists out all the existing users for you to start a game with.
 * Finished games will be under old games.
 * Unfinished games will be on top.
-* Games polled so updates happen every 3 or 5 seconds.
+* Game Lists poll.
+Updates happen every 5 seconds.
-* When a game is open, it constantly refreshes as well.
-So if it isn't your turn to go, it will refresh every 3 seconds.
+* When a game is open, it updates as well.
+So if it isn't your turn to go, it will poll every 3 seconds.
+* If a game is highlighted, it is your turn to go in that game.

 So just... a heads up.
 This is the first time I've worked with MySQL and php.

+There currently is no notification system.